brandlewco/blumberg-law/content/pages/index.md

       trials</strong> and innumerable bench (non-jury) trials.
-He has won a tremendous number of jury trials and <strong>obtained acquittals in more than 25 serious felonies.</strong> Bruce’s experience and success in criminal defense are virtually unmatched in the state of Arizona.</p></div>
+He has won a tremendous number of jury trials and <strong>obtained acquittals in more than 25 serious felonies.</strong> Bruce’s experience and success in criminal defense are virtually unmatched in the state of Arizona, making Blumberg & Associates one of the top criminal defense firms in the state.</p></div>

       <div><p>If you’ve been arrested on a felony or misdemeanor charge in
       Phoenix, Blumberg & Associates offers practical advice and effective